 But first, it’s important to more clearly define these services and their role in the modern media landscape.

-Looking to brush up your mobile marketing fundamentals?
-Take a look at our strategy article, “Mobile Advertising – Best Practices For Success in 2019”.
+Looking to brush up on your mobile marketing fundamentals?
+Take a look at our blog article on mobile advertising best practices.

 An “over-the-top” media service is any online content provider that offers streaming media as a standalone product.
 The term is commonly applied to video-on-demand platforms, but also refers to audio streaming, messaging services, or internet-based voice calling solutions.